 Different goals of both the terms

-To understand the terms better, it is essential to know what their goals regarding a product are.
+It is essential to know what their goals regarding a product are.
 So, for example, in the case of a website, the only usability goal would be to be easy—so that the user could use the site quickly.
-However, regarding the user experience, the website’s overall experience and how it interacted with the user is crucial.
-How the user feels while using the site and even after using it—both these scenarios would include the user experience.
+However, regarding the user experience, the website’s overall experience and how it interacted with the user is crucial, how the user feels while using the site, and even after using it—both these scenarios would include the user experience.